How can sleep affect diabetes?

-- Restless leg syndrome (RLS): This can be described as a crawling, itching or tingling sensation in your legs which comes on when you are resting.
+- Restless leg syndrome (RLS): This can be described as a crawling, itching or tingling sensation in your legs that comes on when you are resting.
 This feeling causes you to constantly move your legs which can make it difficult to fall asleep or stay asleep.

-There are a number of things that can cause RLS including high blood glucose levels, a deficiency in iron and problems with your kidney or thyroid.
+There are a number of things that can cause RLS including high blood glucose levels, a deficiency in iron, and problems with your kidney or thyroid.
 Smoking and caffeine can also cause RLS.
-Regular exercise, leg massages and using a cold cloth on them can help but speak to your GP or healthcare team if this continues to affect you.
+Regular exercise, leg massages, and using a cold cloth on them can help but speak to your GP or healthcare team if this continues to affect you.

 Is there anything I can do to help me sleep better?

 There are a number of things you can do to help you get a better night’s sleep, which includes:

 - Keep your blood glucose under control: For the reasons we’ve discussed above, this is a very important factor for improving your sleep.

 - Avoid all electronic devices: The blue light that emits from devices (including TVs) suppresses the natural production of melatonin– the hormone you need to feel sleepy – and disrupts your body’s natural sleep and wake cycle, making it harder to fall asleep and stay asleep.